History of the North Queensland Cowboys: 2004: First time finalists

 Not only did long-term supporters have much to cheer about, but the Cowboys also captured the imagination of rugby league supporters throughout Australia with their charge into the final series.
 Remarkably, the Cowboys' new status in the game afforded them their first free-to-air televised game in their history.
 Whilst Channel Nine had all but ignored the Townsville-based team, a place in the finals had the public beating the drum for coverage.
 This provided Channel Nine with a last minute opportunity to jump on the Cowboys bandwagon, with Nine Commentator Ray "Rabbits" Warren branding the Cowboys as "2004's fairytale team".
 But for many fans throughout Queensland and in other states, such accolades were all too late from the NRL's chief free-to-air television provider who had failed to deliver coverage of the national competition.
 In just three finals matches, the Cowboys tasted victories over eventual premiers the Bulldogs and the Brisbane Broncos before losing narrowly to Sydney City.
 The semi final against the Brisbane Broncos, played in front of a packed Dairy Farmers Stadium, gave the Cowboys a chance to thank their long-term supporters, as well as welcome many new ones.

-After wild scenes at the Townsville airport before and after the victory over the Canterbury Bulldogs, the Cowboys played at home against the Broncos amid scenes of hysteria and adulation never before experienced as the region fully supported their team.
+After scenes at the Townsville airport before and after the victory over the Canterbury Bulldogs, the Cowboys played at home against the Broncos.
 After defeating the Broncos, they travelled to Sydney to meet eventual grand finalists Sydney Roosters and came within seconds of winning a grand final berth.
 Losing the preliminary final by just 16–19, the Cowboys had come of age in 2004.
-Apart from going within a match of a grand final appearance, the club also maintained its proud record of producing representative players.
-Significantly the 2004 Cowboys had a good away match record, another sign of the growing success of the club.
+Apart from going within a match of a grand final appearance, the club also maintained its record of producing representative players.
+The 2004 Cowboys had a good away match record.